 After 70 years of the Jews’ captivity in Babylon, God inspired Zerubbabel and his companions to return to Jerusalem and rebuild the ruined temple there, despite some opposition by hostile occupants of the land (Ezra 1-7).
 This came to be known as the “second temple.”
 Later, Herod the Great repaired and embellished this temple after it had been partially destroyed.
 This was the temple during Jesus’ earthly ministry.

 It was this temple — not another one yet to be built — about which Jesus prophesied (Matthew 24:15) that it would be destroyed when “the abomination of desolation” (or “the abomination that makes desolate,” KJV) would be offered as before (in 168 B.C. when Antiochus Epiphanes sacrificed a pig to the pagan god Zeus on the temple’s altar).
 The destruction of this second temple took place in A.D.
-70 when the Roman general Titus placed a pagan idol in the temple.
+70 when the Roman general Titus invaded Jerusalem.

 However, Jesus’ prophecy about the temple buildings being thrown down in such a way that “not one stone shall be left…upon another” (Matthew 24:2) was about the very end-time — yet to be fulfilled.
 Jesus’ disciples asked about the sign of Christ’s second coming and “the end of the age” (Verse 3).
 The destruction of the temple site in A.D.
 70 has still some stones remaining upon another — as witnesses the Jews’ “wailing wall.”